 Arizona Libertarian Party v.
 Reagan, No. 2:16-cv-01019: This case challenges Arizona's newly enacted law that drastically increases signature requirements for Libertarian Party candidates seeking access to AZLP's primary ballot.
 It requests declaratory and injunctive relief.
 The Plaintiffs filed an emergency motion for preliminary injunctive relief in May 2016, which the Court denied without reaching the merits on May 27, 2016.
-The parties must now advise the Court with respect to a litigation schedule to govern further proceedings.
+The Plaintiffs therefore filed a new motion for preliminary injunction, which does not request emergency relief.
+The Court held a hearing on that motion on July 12, 2016, and has indicated that it will decide the motion as soon as possible.
 (I represent the Plaintiffs outside the scope of my representation of the LNC.)

 Constitution Party of Pa. v.
 Cortes - On July 23, 2015, the federal district court in Philadelphia held that Pennsylvania's ballot access scheme for minor parties is unconstitutional as applied.
 Specifically, the court held that 25 P.S. § 2911(b), the provision that requires minor parties to submit nomination petitions containing a specified number of signatures, and 25 P.S. § 2937, the provision that authorizes private parties to challenge the sufficiency of those nomination petitions, are unconstitutional as applied to the plaintiffs, including the Libertarian Party of Pennsylvania.
 The defendants are the Pennsylvania elections officials charged with enforcing the provisions.
-They have appealed the district court decision to the Third Circuit Court of Appeals.
-The appeal has been fully briefed and oral argument took place on April 12, 2016.
+They appealed the district court decision to the Third Circuit Court of Appeals.
+The Third Circuit affirmed on June 2, 2016.
+On July 1, 2016, the District Court entered an order significantly lowering the signature requirements for minor party nomination petitions, and enjoining the assessment of costs against candidates who defend their nomination petitions when challenged pursuant to Section 2937.
+(I represent the Plaintiffs outside the scope of my representation of the LNC.)